 CALL NOW FOR A FREE CONSULTATION 716-800-1234

-There are essentially two types of bankruptcy: Chapter 7 and Chapter 13.
-Chapter 7 is the preferred choice since, if successful, it results in a discharge of all or most of your unsecured debts (credit cards, personal loans, medical bills, etc.).
-To be eligible for Chapter 7 bankruptcy, your total household income must not exceed the median income in your state based on household size.
+The two main types of bankruptcy are Chapter 7 and Chapter 13.
+Chapter 7 is often the preferred choice, as it can result in the discharge of most or all of your unsecured debts, such as credit cards, personal loans, and medical bills.
+However, to be eligible for Chapter 7, your household income must not exceed your state's median income based on household size.

-To find out if your qualify to file Chapter 7, or to determine what your payment will be in a Chapter 13, call the Law Office of Thomas Denny at 716-800-1234 or contact us online to schedule a free consultation.
+To find out if you qualify for Chapter 7 or to get an estimate of your Chapter 13 payment, call the Law Office of Thomas Denny at 716-800-1234 or contact us online to schedule a free consultation.

 Many famous Persons Filed for Bankruptcy